Drug-Resistant Epilepsy Treatment in Ahmedabad

 • Sometimes invasive EEG monitoring (stereo-EEG)

-Referral for Surgery: For advanced procedures such as epilepsy surgery, our team conducts comprehensive pre-surgical evaluation and coordinates with leading epilepsy surgery centres across India for surgical intervention when indicated.
-We maintain referral relationships with premier institutions including NIMHANS Bengaluru, AIIMS Delhi, and other specialized epilepsy surgery centers to ensure our patients receive world-class surgical care when appropriate.
+Referral for Surgery: For advanced procedures such as epilepsy surgery, our team does thorough pre-surgical evaluation and coordinates with leading epilepsy surgery centres across India for surgical intervention when indicated.
+We work with premier institutions including NIMHANS Bengaluru, AIIMS Delhi, and other specialized epilepsy surgery centers to ensure our patients get world-class surgical care when appropriate.
 Learn more about surgery evaluation.

 4. Alternative Treatment Approaches

-While medication optimization, video-EEG monitoring, and surgery evaluation remain the cornerstone treatments in our practice, we recognize that other therapeutic options exist.
+While medication optimization, video-EEG monitoring, and surgery evaluation are the cornerstone treatments in our practice, we know other therapeutic options exist.
 These may include specialized dietary approaches, neuromodulation devices, and other emerging therapies.
-Our specialists can discuss these options and provide appropriate referrals when indicated as part of a comprehensive treatment plan.
+Our specialists can discuss these options and provide appropriate referrals when indicated as part of a complete treatment plan.

-Both Dr. Rutul Shah and Dr. Abhishek Gohel have specialized training in managing complex, drug-resistant epilepsy cases with advanced diagnostic and treatment approaches.
+Both Dr. Rutul Shah and Dr. Abhishek Gohel have specialized training in managing complex, drug-resistant epilepsy cases.
+They use advanced diagnostic and treatment approaches.

 Dr. Rutul Shah